vnguyen1801/traveler-trip-analysis/README.md

 ## Dataset Source

-The dataset was sourced from Kaggle: [Traveler Trip Dataset](https://www.kaggle.com/datasets/rkiattisak/traveler-trip-data)
+The dataset was sourced from Kaggle: [Traveler Trip Dataset](https://www.kaggle.com/datasets/rkiattisak/traveler-trip-data) The CSV file for the project is [traverler-trip-data](Travel details dataset.csv).
 ## Project Objectives

 - Perform exploratory data analysis (EDA) to understand the structure and patterns in the data.